Setup - Azure & Azure Government¶

 To obtain an application ID (client ID) and client secret, you’ll need to create an Azure Active Directory (AD) application and service principal, assign it an RBAC role, and then generate a secret.
 This gives Fugue the permissions required to scan your selected resource groups.

-In the Azure Portal, navigate to Azure Active Directory > App registrations, then select the “New registration” button.
+In the Azure Portal, navigate to Azure Active Directory > App registrations (or use the Azure Government link), then select the “New registration” button.

 Enter a name for the AD application – we’ve called ours